jvillegasd/Symmetric-FractalTree/README.md

 -) Angle: This var save the orientation angle of the lines

 If you look at my code, yo will observate that in the formulas for find Yf and Xf, I multiplicated sin(angle) or cos(angle) (depends of cartesian component)* depth and a length, that length is for enlarge the lines.
 If you ask yourself why I sum to xo and yo (for find Xf, Yf): sin(angle) or cos(angle) (depends of cartesian component) * length * depth, this is because it's a vector points that start in the origin  (I look the line like a vector) and I traslate the vector for actual origin points (xo,yo).
+PST: I locked the depth level to 20, you can modify it in design panel.